tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: but the Goblin should attack before Burt can touch the Portcullis
 	- IDEA: general thinking / philosophy
 		- IDEA: narrative shoudld be able to trump simulation rules if desired (but it may take extra work)
-		- DECISION: use fake_door for now and swap on goblin death
+		- IDEA: use fake_door for now and swap on goblin death ?
-		- RECONSIDER: 'take axe' case is hard to fake out... maybe I do need an interupt() module after all??
+		- DEC: 'take axe' case is hard to fake out...
+I think I do need a systemic soluiton after-all
-	- IDEA: possible solution 1
-		- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
-		- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
-	- IDEA: possible solutions 2
+	- IDEA: basic approach
 		- IDEA: what we really need to do is differentiate between "attemptable" failure vs. "impossible"
 		- IDEA: attempting to open a locked door is the poster child for this
 			- IDEA: it is reasonable for the player to attempt a new door they find